 This is a copy of the real website Jumeira University, located in Al Qouz, Dubai.

 In late October 2019, WhichSchoolAdvisor.com warned teachers about the latest teacher scam in our article 'Warning, New Teacher Scam targets Teachers'.
-A few months on and four further fake schools are promoting themselves, contacting teachers and informing them that they have been selected for a position.
-WhichSchoolAdvisor was contacted first about Etik International School Abu Dhabi.
+A few months on and four further fake schools were promoting themselves, contacting teachers and informing them that they have been selected for a position.
+WhichSchoolAdvisor.com was contacted first about Etik International School Abu Dhabi.

 Fortunately, the recipient of the offer, Syed, checked for this non-existent school on WhichSchoolAdvisor.com and when he did not find it, contacted us by every conceivable means to check whether the offer was genuine.

 Unfortunately, we have again had to dash an excited teacher's hopes by confirming that there is no such school and that this is another attempt to scam teachers through extracting visa payments up front, with no chance of the visa or job actually being realised.